knuthaug/mongodb-samples/readme.md

-Mongodb sample code for several languages.
+Mongodb sample code in ruby.

 Primarily used in the talk nosql-dba-talk

-Switch branches to access the sample code for the different languages.

-* java
-* ruby
+Two different versions so far, one using the standard raw rby driver (gem: mongo) and MongoMapper (gem: mongo_mapper).

 Knut Haugen 20100530 knuthaug+github@gmail.com